Free Gift Progress Bar on Shopify: Stack Rewards to Lift AOV

 A free gift progress bar on Shopify is the highest-leverage AOV mechanic available to most stores.
 Stack three tiers, set the bottom tier just above median cart value, pick gifts with high perceived value and low cost, and surface the bar prominently in the cart drawer.

 Want it on your store?
-Install Cartylabs free on Shopify — stacked rewards bar is included in the Growth plan with a 14-day free trial.
+Install Cartylabs free on Shopify.
+The stacked rewards bar is included in the Growth plan with a 14-day free trial.

 Keep reading